Ella Mahammitt: The Enterprise

-She was also active in the Nebraska branch of the Afro-American League where Samuel Grant was chairman.
+Mahammit was also active in the Nebraska branch of the Afro-American League where Samuel Grant was chairman.
 Mahammitt served as chair of the committee on enfranchisement of women at a meeting in Falls City in June 1896, Other officers of the League of Omaha included M. L. Wilson, J. W. Long, M. F. Singleton, George F. Franklin, and John Albert Williams.

-In her weekly Woman's Column, she discussed issues pertinent to African-American life, to household management, and to the Omaha Branch of the Colored Women's Club.
+In her weekly Woman's Column, Mahammit discussed issues pertinent to African American life, household management, and the Omaha Branch of the Colored Women's Club.
 In 1896, Mahammitt was criticized by the Afro-American Sentinel of Omaha edited by Cyrus D. Bell for her political activity.
 Mahammitt and the Women's Club had sought the appointment of G. F. Franklin (Clara B. Franklin was a member of the Women's Club and G. F. Franklin was formerly the owner of The Enterprise) to the position of Inspector of Weights and Measures by the Mayor.
 Bell also accused Mahammitt of opposing the appointment of Miss Jessie Merriam to a clerkship in the office of Mr. Albyn Frank, which Mahammit denied.
 In 1896, the Women's Club officers were: President, Ella L. Mahammitt, Vice President: Nettie Johnson, Treasurer: Ophelia Clenlans, Secretary (Clenlans was on the executive board of the National Federation of Afro-American Women: Laura M. Craig, and Corresponding Secretary: Clara B. Franklin.
 For Easter, 1896, the Enterprise released a special edition which was widely commended and whose contributors included Ella L. Mahammitt, Mrs. E. E. Guy, J. A. Childs, Josephine Silone Yates, Mrs. E. Turner, Comfort Baker, Victoria Earle Matthews, and Margaret James Murray.
 She also contributed to many other journals, including the Monthly Review of Philadelphia edited by Charles Alexander.